Skyro6150/Codsoft-ui-ux-project/README.md

 The second project for ui/ux design is to create a email template.

 <b>TASK 3</b>:
-The third project for ui/ux design is to create a restaurent menu.
+The third project for ui/ux design is to create a restaurant menu.